lambda-feedback/user-documentation/docs/teacher/reference/access_control.md

 Access to each support material type can be set to one of the following options:

-#### Open
+#### Available

 Students can open this support material type without any restrictions.

-This is valid for all questions in the set except those for which the support material access is set to be hidden at the question level (see below).
+This is valid for all questions in the set except those for which the support material access is set to be unavailable at the question level (see below).

-#### Open with warnings
+#### Available with warnings

 A warning window appears if the studen opens the content before the recommended time.